 Full-text Databases: Full-text of the articles are in that database

 BioOne is an innovative collaboration between scientific societies, libraries, academe and the private sector.
 Most of BioOne's titles are published by small societies and non-commercial publishers focused on the biological, ecological and environmental sciences.
 BioOne includes a broad selection of the full-texts, peer-reviewed journals and bulletins published by AIBS member societies and other closely related organizations.

 This database contains bibliographic records from the U.S. Department of Agriculture's National Agricultural Library.
 Coverage for AGRICOLA dates back to 1970 and includes more than 2.5 million citations.
 The citations are comprised of journal articles, monographs, theses, patents, software, audiovisual materials, and technical reports

 The Journal of the American Medical Association (JAMA) is a weekly, peer-reviewed, medical journal, published by the American Medical Association.
 KU's subscription includes access to the current edition and the complete backfile.
 Coverage: 1883 - present

 PubMed, a service of the National Library of Medicine, includes over 30 million citations for biomedical articles back to the 1950's.
 These citations are from MEDLINE and additional life science journals.
 PubMed includes links to many sites providing full text articles and other related resources.

 Endnote Web is provided to Kutztown students and faculty as part of our subscription to Web of Science.
-If you do not have a personal Web of Science account, you can sign up for an Endnote Web account at myendnoteweb.com.
-You must be on campus in order to create an account.
-Once registered, you can access your Endnote Web account from on or off campus.
-You will need to log in while on campus at least once every twelve months in order to maintain your account.
+If you do not have a personal Web of Science account, you can sign up for an Endnote Web account here You must this KU library authenticated link in order to create an account.
+Once registered, can access your Endnote Web account from on or off campus.
+You will need to log in via the special authenticated link at least once every twelve months in order to maintain your account.